robinsloan/spring-83/README.md

 If it seems like the server isn't working as expected: it probably isn't!
 Feel free to open an issue, or send me a note at `robin@robinsloan.com`.

-If you've implemented a client or server, at any level of completeness, and you would like it added to this page, let me know!
+If you've implemented a client or server, at any level of completeness, and you would like it added to this page, let me know.

 A demo client is included in this repository.
 See the [demo-client/](demo-client/) folder for more info.